bugaevc/wl-clipboard/README.md

 to infer content mime type, but will fall back to plain text if `xdg-mime` is unavailable.

+If `wayland-scanner` and `wayland-protocols` (version 1.12 or later) are present at build time, wl-clipboard will be built with additional xdg-shell support;
+this may be helpful if your Wayland compositor does not support `wl_shell`.

 # License

 wl-clipboard is free sofrware, available under the GNU General Public License